V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 vishayaga means information.
 Any information which is not processed and not used.
 Its useless.
 A person who has goals he only like to gather those information he will discard other informations.
 Successful people only spend 10% to get to know what is happening around him.
-They set a time for it outside of
+They set a time for it outside of it he won't spend time on those things.
+How to put filter?
+Always create

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY3OTY4OTc1LC0yMDU0Mjc4MzE5LC0xNz
-k5NzQ2NjAwLDI2ODg3NDc3Miw3MDY3NTI5NDgsNzYwOTA1NDcz
-LDM1NDIzNjY3N119
+eyJoaXN0b3J5IjpbLTQzMjE4NDkyOCwtMjA1NDI3ODMxOSwtMT
+c5OTc0NjYwMCwyNjg4NzQ3NzIsNzA2NzUyOTQ4LDc2MDkwNTQ3
+MywzNTQyMzY2NzddfQ==
 -->